-[Editor's Note: This article originally appeared in Midwifery Today, Issue 86, Summer 2008.]
+Editor’s note: This article first appeared in Midwifery Today, Issue 86, Summer 2008.

 Dorothy had been excited about showing me the baboons at Cape Point on our venue-checking trip to Cape Town, South Africa, for a possible conference.

-We had a lovely trip to the point sightseeing and buying trinkets along the way.
+We had a lovely trip to the point, sightseeing and buying trinkets along the way.
 We got to the Cape Point parking lot and parked the car.
-As I was putting my bag of trinkets in the "boot," a momma baboon came up and grabbed my bag, tore it and got part of it.
+As I was putting my bag of trinkets in the “boot,” a mama baboon came up and grabbed my bag, tore it and got part of it.
 I kept the goodies.
-We laughed and the momma jumped onto a red car.
+We laughed and the mama jumped onto a red car.
 I enjoyed taking several more photos to share with you in the magazine.